apache/kafka-site/content/en/37/operations/kraft.md

     # Other configs ...

+Note: The migration can stall if the ZooKeeper Security Migration Tool was previously executed (see [KAFKA-19480](https://issues.apache.org/jira/browse/KAFKA-19480) for more details).
+As a workaround, the malformed "/migration" node can be removed from ZooKeeper by running `delete /migration` with the `zookeeper-shell.sh` CLI tool.

 _Note: The KRaft cluster`node.id` values must be different from any existing ZK broker `broker.id`.
 In KRaft-mode, the brokers and controllers share the same Node ID namespace._

 ### Enter Migration Mode on the Brokers